Take your management skills up a notch.

 • What does the training include?

-The training includes approximately 3.5 hours of instruction and small group planning time (4 hours including breaks).
-Participants also receive 1-year access to an online portal with presentation slides and sample meeting agendas.
-They will also receive a gift mailed to them and may opt to attend office hours for more personal and informal support.
+The training includes approximately 3.5 hours of instruction and small group planning time (4 hours total, including breaks).
+Participants also receive 1-year access to an online portal with presentation slides and sample meeting agendas, plus free enrollment in one of our other courses.
+We also include (optional) ongoing access to office hours with Mia—for more personal and informal support.

 • What happens if I register, but cannot attend?

-If you are not able to attend on the date you selected, you can request to attend on a different date or transfer your registration to another person.
-We do not offer refunds for registration (unless the event is cancelled).
+If you are unable to attend the training on the date you selected, you can request to attend on a different date or transfer your registration to another person.
+Due to the nature of limited seating, we do not offer refunds for registration (unless the event is cancelled).

 • 1